[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 The number one is the wrong answer because 일어서다 means “to stand up.”

-You use this word to describe the right moment you are standing up like this.
+You use this word to describe the right moment you stand up like this.

-So, it’s difficult to just imagine talking while standing up, so it’s wrong.
+So, it’s challenging to imagine talking while standing up, so it’s wrong.

 Okay, then let’s read it together.